phalcon-orphanage/docs/en/reference/views.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 Sometimes when you develop dynamic websites and some areas of them are not updated very often, the output is exactly the same between requests. :doc:`Phalcon_View <../api/Phalcon_View>` offers caching a part or the whole rendered output to increase performance.

-:doc:`Phalcon_View <../api/Phalcon_View>` integrates with :doc:`../api/Phalcon_Cache` to provide an easier way to cache output fragments.
+:doc:`Phalcon_View <../api/Phalcon_View>` integrates with :doc:`Phalcon_Cache <../api/Phalcon_Cache>` to provide an easier way to cache output fragments.
 You could manually set the cache handler or set a global handler:

 .. code-block:: php